Author Archives: HVAC Webmasters

 AI-generated content can rank on search engines for various keywords across all niches.
 However, multiple studies have concluded that AI-generated content can incur penalties and sudden traffic drops after extended use.
 Just because something ranks initially does not make it a sound long-term strategy.

 As a result, outsourcing your HVAC content generation process to a robot is an unwise business decision and not something any reputation marketing agency would recommend.
-However, if you believe your content writers or marketing agency is currently publishing AI content, you should run tests with this AI Content Detector tool.

 Can Google Detect AI-Generated Content?